He set out to mobilize Latino voters. Then the virus hit.

-The two were fleeing the civil war in El Salvador in 1980 when they were driven across the Mexican border and into California.
-Hurtado was born in Los Angeles, but when he was 7 his family moved to rural North Carolina, hoping the cleaner air would be better for his asthma.
+The two fled the civil war in El Salvador in 1980 and were driven across the Mexican border into California.
+Hurtado was born in Los Angeles, but when he was 7 his family moved to North Carolina, hoping the cleaner air would be better for his asthma.

-“No somos ni de aquí, ni de alla,” is how he describes his feeling of alienation, using a common phrase that translates to: “We’re from neither here nor there.”
+“No somos de aquí, ni de alla,” is how he describes his feeling of alienation, using a phrase that translates to: “We’re from neither here nor there.”

-North Carolina’s governor at the time, Republican Pat McCrory, was pressing the federal government to deport the thousands of unaccompanied children who were crossing the border to flee violence in Central America.
+Hurtado earned a degree from the University of North Carolina-Chapel Hill, and followed that up with a master’s in public policy from Princeton University.
+He was drawn back south when his adopted state’s governor at the time, Republican Pat McCrory, urged the federal government to deport thousands of unaccompanied children who were then crossing the border to flee violence in Central America.

 “I’m from both here and there.”

-Johnson was the only sheriff in the country other than Arizona’s notorious Joe Arpaio to be sued by the Obama administration’s Justice Department for civil rights violations against immigrants.
+Johnson was the only sheriff in the country other than Arizona’s Joe Arpaio to be sued by the Obama administration’s Justice Department for civil rights violations against Latinos.

-Omar Lugo, a 42-year-old Venezuelan immigrant, doesn’t blame Johnson for what he observes is a clear sense of fear in the county’s Latino community.
-He blames liberal activists.
+Omar Lugo, 42, blames liberal activists rather than Johnson for local Latinos’ fears.
 “By accusing the sheriff of being racist, that doesn’t take us anywhere,” Lugo said.

 There have been a lot of tears for Sosa lately.
-Her uncle died of COVID-19 in late May, and her family members in North Carolina and Mexico regularly gather on video chat to say a rosary for him.
-She works in a retirement home that just had its first case.
-Some days her anxiety over catching the virus — and passing it onto vulnerable family members — is so intense she can’t go to work.
+Her uncle died of COVID-19 in late May.
+Some days she’s so anxious about catching the disease that she can’t go to work at her job in a retirement home.
 On most days, Sosa goes in.
 She needs the money.